papadanku/papadanku.github.io/doc/source/blog/gpu/sobel.rst

-Bilinear Sobel Filtering on The GPU
+Bilinear Sobel Filtering on the GPU
 ===================================

 The Sobel filter traditionally requires sampling 8 pixels surrounding the center pixel.
 Leveraging the filter's linearity, we can reduce this to 4 texture fetches by sampling between pixels.